Constitution of the Foothill-De Anza

 10.3 Eligibility of Candidates Nominated

 A member is eligible to be a candidate if he or she is a non-probationary, permanent, classified employee in the District and is a member of ACE in good standing for one (1) full year.
-The candidate must maintain good standing as a member if nominated and elected for as long as he or she remains in the elected position.

 10.4 Nomination Meeting

 At the October general membership/nomination meeting, the president shall call for nominations from the floor for candidates for oficer(s) and board member(s) positions scheduled for election that year.
 In years the president is up for election, the recorder shall call for nominations of the president from the floor.
 Nominations shall be closed three (3) business days after the general membership/nominations meeting.
 Dues authorization forms shall be available at general membership meetings.
 They may also be requested from the recorder.

 Candidate statements may be submitted to the recorder for each open position and shall be distributed to all relevant members.

 Upon the close of nominations, the recorder shall prepare an election ballot including the name of each eligible candidate nominated for each position.
 The recorder shall work with the tech specialist to format online ballots.
 Candidates shall be listed under the title of the position for which there were nominated and location of jurisdiction.
 The tech specialist will produce the appropriate space where the voting member may mark the ballot for the candidate of their choice.
 The online ballot should also include a space to write in candidates.

 Elections will be open for four (4) business days, and all applicable rules in Articles 10.8c, d and e will apply.
 The recorder and a witness who is a member ant not on the ballot shall be present when the ballot report is printed from the system to ensure there is no tampering.

 10.7 Special Paper Ballot